By Molly Patrick

 You are love.
 You are peace.
 You are beauty.
 You are strength.

 And you are going to be okay.

-When you’re ready to make peace with your food, sign up for my weekly Plant Fueled Meal Plans and start honoring your beautiful body and life.
+When you’re ready to make peace with your food, sign up for our whole food plant based meal plans and start honoring your beautiful body and life.

-If you don’t have a juicer but want to make green juice at home, today’s recipe will help you accomplish just that.
+If you don’t have a juicer but want to make green juice at home, today’s juicer-less green juice recipe will help you accomplish that.

 - Place the water into your blender.